hyzor/HittaRecruitment/README.md

 * Person: Java class that encapsulates person information.
 Also has some helper functions such as JsonObject conversion.

 ### How to run
 I personally used Eclipse for development.
-Compile and run the PersonServer class.
+Compile the classes and then run PersonServer.
+Make sure to include the other classes in the classpath.
 Then connect to http://localhost:8080 and use the service as specified in the README.txt file.